ShivankK26/Router-Academy-Courses/docs/router-nitro/Using PathFinder API - Part 1.md

 # Module 7: Using PathFinder API - Part 1

 Welcome to Module 7 Of Router Nitro CookBook.
-In this module, we'll be looking at a dApp and understanding its CodeBase.
-This is the Part 1 of understanding the CodeBase.
+In this Module, we'll be looking at a dApp and Understanding its CodeBase.
+This is the Part 1 of Understanding the CodeBase.
 Let's Begin...

 ## Understanding the CodeBase Part- 1

 ![gif](https://github.com/router-resources/Voyager-2-Cookbook/assets/124175970/7add0a31-99d0-4d16-9e7d-9f8a3390bfb7)

-It's very easy to integrate Nitro in your dApp.
-All you need is a 20 lines of copy paste code ! **Clone this repository**,hit **npm install** to install all the neccessary package and libraries and hit **npm run dev** to start the demo dapp.
-All you need to do is change some parameters based on the dapp that you are building.
-You find all the suppoted chains and assets [ here](https://docs.routerprotocol.com/develop/voyager/voyager-v2.0/supported-chains-tokens)
+It's very easy to Integrate Nitro in your dApp.

+- **Clone the Repository**, hit <code>npm install</code> to install all the Neccessary Packages and Libraries and hit <code>npm run dev</code> to Start the Demo dApp.

+- All you need to do is Change some Parameters based on the dApp that you are Building.
+You can find all the Suppoted Chains and Assets [here.](https://docs.routerprotocol.com/develop/voyager/voyager-v2.0/supported-chains-tokens)

-This Demo app demonstrate how to use Nitro to transsfer USDT from Polygon Mumbai to Avalanche Fuji.
-Note, this dApp is just made for demonstration purpose.
-After having this dapp code on your local system, you can modify it (change thee parameters) based on the dapp you want to build.
+This Demo dApp Demonstrate how to use Nitro to Transsfer USDT from Polygon Mumbai to Avalanche Fuji.
+Note, this dApp is just made for Demonstration Purpose.
+After having this dApp Code on your Local System, you can Modify it (Change thee Parameters) based on the dApp you want to Build.

-After you have run the dApp on your localhost, it's time to undertand how does the dApp works.
+After you have run the dApp on Localhost, it's time to undertand how does the dApp works.

 All you need is just 3 easy steps to integrate Voyager into any dapp :-